reporanger/ranger/README.md

 # Ranger 🤠

-> a GitHub bot that eases the burden of OSS maintainers, built with [Probot](https://github.com/probot/probot)
+> Ease the burden of repository maintainers

 ## Inspiration / Use Cases